 Commissioner Harrison stated that she will support the motion and that she appreciates the architecture and the repeated materials and how they would be used.
-She also recognized the large scale of the proposed project that provides office space, contributes to the community benefit, and supports the activities around it such as biodiversity.
-She also stated her appreciation for the on-site parking dedicated for Bay Trail use and the naturalization of the West Channel, which is her favorite aspect of the proposed project.
+She also recognized the large scale of the proposed project that provides a lot of office space that simultaneously improves the West Channel, contributes to the community benefit, and supports the activities around it such as the biodiversity.
+She also stated her appreciation for the on-site parking dedicated for Bay Trail use and the naturalization of the West Channel which is her favorite aspect of the proposed project.